cmsrs/ttt/README.md

-tic tac toe
+Tic-Tac-Toe 5 in a row
 ===

 Advanced tic-tac-toe on five sign for mobile or stationary devices.
 Game was written  in html5, CSS3, JavaScript, game use technology like: Canvas, Web Worker and @font-face.

 You can play with my game on page: